Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 like you would have to on your R installation on your personal computer.

 ### Using RStudio Server

+To use RStudio Server, it's not necesssary to connect to the remote instance with SSH.
+Just use the following steps.

 In the [AWS Console](https://console.aws.amazon.com/ec2/home), click on Instances in the left side of the browser window, then click on your running instance.
 In the Description pane at lower right, copy the host